andrebassi/runner-codes/docs/docusaurus/docs/languages/crystal.md

 ## Overview

 Crystal is a programming language with Ruby-like syntax but compiled to efficient native code via LLVM.
-LLM-Firecracker provides Crystal 1.18.2 runtime.
+Runner Codes provides Crystal 1.18.2 runtime.

 ## Specifications